 These potatoes were in for 20 minutes but I would check them after 15 minutes.
 You can stir once if you’d like to sear multiple sides.
 I like one side really crispy so I don’t stir them at all.

-Often, roasted potatoes or fries are accompanied by sour cream or ranch dressing.
+Often, loaded potatoes or fries are accompanied by sour cream or ranch dressing.
 I love the creamy tang that they provide and I wanted to replicate those using more nutritious foods.

 I remembered my instant pot Korean bbq chicken tacos with avocado crema and thought that may just be the perfect complement for these potatoes.